Skip to main content

-Designing and building a site for New York-based culture producer
+Designing and building a site for New York-based cultural producer

 Alexandra Winters is a New York-based independent producer specializing in contemporary and public art, public programs, and conferences.
 She has produced new commissions and site-specific projects for organizations including Creative Time and Luna Luna, bringing work to cultural institutions and public spaces around the world.
 The website needed to reflect the ambition and range of her practice.